U.S. Army Field Manual 30-31B: Authenticity

 At a 1980 hearing of the House of Representatives Permanent Select Committee on Intelligence, Subcommittee of Oversight, CIA officials testified that the document was a singularly effective forgery by the KGB and an example of Soviet covert action.

 Scholars Peer Henrik Hansen and Thomas Rid, both specializing in Cold War intelligence, and the U.S. State Department claim the document is a forgery by Soviet intelligence services.
 The document first appeared in Turkey in the 1970s, before being circulated to other countries.
 It was also used at the end of the 1970s during Operation GLADIO, to implicate the Central Intelligence Agency in the Red Brigades' kidnapping and assassination of former Italian prime minister Aldo Moro.

-The discovery in the early-1990s of Operation Gladio (NATO stay-behind networks) in Europe led to renewed debate as to whether or not the manual was fraudulent.
-In Allan Francovich's three-part BBC documentary on the subject, Licio Gelli, the Italian leader of the anti-Communist P2 freemason lodge, stated "The CIA gave it to me."
-In the documentary, Ray S. Cline said "I suspect that it is an authentic document", but former CIA head William Colby said "I have never heard of it.".
+The discovery in the early 1990s of Operation Gladio (NATO stay-behind networks) in Europe led to renewed debate as to whether or not the manual was fraudulent.
+In Allan Francovich's BBC documentary about Gladio, Licio Gelli, the leader of the Italian anti-Communist P2 freemason lodge, stated "The CIA gave it to me."
+In the documentary, former CIA Deputy director Ray S. Cline said "I suspect that it is an authentic document", but former CIA Director William Colby said "I have never heard of it.".

+The Swiss author Daniele Ganser made use of the Field Manual for his book on Gladio.
+And, in response to the U.S. official denials, pointed out:

+"FM 30-31B is dated 18 March 1970, Headquarters of the US Army, Washington DC, and signed by General Westmoreland.
+William Westmoreland commanded American military operations in the Vietnam War from 1964 to 1968 and thereafter was US Army Chief of Staff from 1968 to 1972.
+He died in the summer of 2005 and is no longer available to testify whether Annex B is a Soviet forgery as the State Department claims, or whether it is a genuine US document which he signed.
+Documentary film-maker Allan Francovich asked Ray Cline, CIA Deputy Director from 1962 to 1966, whether FM 30-31B was an authentic document or a Soviet forgery, and the latter responded on the BBC: ‘Well, I suspect it is an authentic document.
+I don’t doubt it.
+I never saw it but it’s the kind of special forces military operations that are described.
+On the other hand you gotta recall, that the defence department and the President don’t initiate any of those orders, until there is an appropriate occasion’."

+Covert Action Information Bulletin concluded that "It is hard to imagine that the document is not genuine.
+The format, style and classification stampings appear consistent with other military supplements, and the document is filled with authentic military phraseology...If it is a forgery, why did a high Embassy official describe its publication as 'inopportune'?"